 Marvin O. Mechelke II Piano Award

-The Mechelke Scholarship Competition is open to graduate piano students in even-numbered years (2014) and undergraduate piano majors in odd-numbered years (2015).
-The next competition will take place in the Mechelke home on Friday, April 25, 2014.
+The Mechelke Scholarship Competition is open to undergraduate piano majors in odd-numbered years (2015) and graduate piano students in even-numbered years (2016).
+The next competition will take place in the Mechelke home on Friday, April 24, 2015.
 Download the Application Form.

-The 2014 competition is open to any talented full-time graduate student in the School of Music (M.M. or D.M.A.) whose instrument is piano.
+The 2015 competition is open to any talented full-time undergraduate piano majors in the School of Music (B.M.).
 All applicants must be in accordance with the University of Minnesota’s policies for full-time enrollment, be in good academic standing, and have a GPA of at least 3.0.

 Competitors must choose a program consisting of at least two contrasting works with a total playing time of 15 minutes.
 A second piano will be available for duo or concerto repertoire.
 Selections should be complete works or movements, not excerpts.
 Cuts are not allowed, but repeats may be omitted.
 Competitors should be prepared to make brief introductory remarks about their repertoire in the final round.

 After the final round judges have announced their decision, the winner shall perform, as an encore program, one or more additional selections totaling 10 minutes in length, again with brief introductory remarks about the music.

 The winner will receive a scholarship prize of $1,500, to be used as needed to further his/her musical education at the University of Minnesota.
 At the discretion of the judges and with approval of the Mechelkes, an additional scholarship prize of $500 may be awarded to a second-place winner.
 (Second-place winners may compete a second time, but those who have won two second-place prizes are no longer eligible to compete.)